Christopher Glazek

 Christopher Glazek (born 1985) is an American journalist, critic, and the founder of the Yale AIDS Memorial Project.
 His writing surveys a breadth of contemporary American politics, law, culture, and social issues.
-He has written for n+1, The New Yorker, The London Review of Books, Esquire, The New York Times, and Artforum, amongst others.
+He has written for n+1, The New Yorker, The London Review of Books, Esquire, The New York Times, and Artforum, among others.

-In 2017, Glazek was the first to publicly report that the Sackler family had significantly profited from selling the opioid OxyContin while fully aware that the highly addictive drug was directly fueling the opioid epidemic in America.
+On October 16, 2017, Glazek was the first to publicly report that the Sackler family had significantly profited from selling the opioid OxyContin while fully aware that the highly addictive drug was directly fueling the opioid epidemic in America.

 Early life and education

-Glazek grew up in Detroit, MI.
+Glazek grew up in suburban Detroit, Michigan.
 He graduated from Yale University in 2007 and University of Cambridge in 2008.

 Work

 Yale Aids Memorial Project

 While working as an editor at n+1, Glazek proposed the idea of commemorating and archiving gay and bisexual men and women from his alma mater who lost their lives due to the AIDS crisis.
 The project, known as the Yale AIDS Memorial Project and one of the first of its kind for universities, includes an online archival journal with anecdotal profiles and photographs of Yale alumni, such as the author Paul Monette and scholar like Jack Winkler, as well as university news and essays.
 Historian George Chauncey (class of 1977), a Yale professor of history, and Pulitzer Prize winner Mark Schoofs (class of 1985), sit on the board.
 The online platform became a model for various universities and institutions to memorialize those who have lost their lives as a direct result from the AIDS crisis.